ERC520/Accretive-Tokens/README.md

 ## 🏆 Conclusion

-ERC-520 is an **experimental framework for next-generation NFTs**, combining the **scarcity of ERC-721 with the liquidity of ERC-20**.
+ERC-520 is an **experimental framework** pioneering **Accretive Tokens** as a new asset class, combining the **scarcity of ERC-721 with the liquidity of ERC-20**.
 Accretive Tokens are **not just static collectibles—they are dynamic assets that evolve and accumulate value over time**.

 With **built-in appreciation, a deflationary economic model, and creator incentives**, Accretive Tokens are designed for **long-term holders, investors, and innovators**.